JelteF/derive_more/impl/doc/mul.md

 #### Ignoring

-Sometimes a struct needs to hold a field (most commonly `PhantomData`) that doesn't participate in structural `Mul` implementation.
+Sometimes a struct needs to hold a field (most commonly `PhantomData`) that doesn't participate in a structural `Mul` implementation.
 Such field could be ignored using the `#[mul(skip)]` attribute.

 ```rust